kamalkumar1/XamarinFormsAudioplayer/README.md

 # XamarinFormsAudioplayer
-Used to play the audio for both android and ios
+Used to play the audio for both android and ios and it was implemented using dependency service.
+Here you can find the full source code.